Ted and Hope Williams: Embracing Change, Starting a Family

 Veterans Infertility Treatment Process

 The emotional rollercoaster continued throughout the IVF process.
 Hope experienced the grueling effects of the hormones and the waiting period before embryo transfer.
-Despite the difficulties, the couple’s determination paid off when the first embryo was successfully implanted, resulting in the birth of their son, Hudson.
+Despite the difficulties, the couple’s determination paid off and resulted in the birth of their son, Hudson.

 “Now, here we are, [my son] Hudson is four and a half [years old],” beams Ted.

 Reflecting on their journey, Ted acknowledged the toll it took on them physically and emotionally.
-Hope is reluctant to undergo the egg retrieval process again because of the side effects and hormonal changes she experienced the first time but is more open to the possibility of frozen transfers with the remaining embryos.
+Hope is reluctant to undergo the egg retrieval process again because of the side effects and hormonal changes.
+She is more open to the possibility of frozen transfers with the remaining embryos.

 IVF involves multiple steps, including ovarian stimulation, egg retrieval, sperm retrieval, fertilization, and embryo transfer.
-Each IVF cycle typically spans two to three weeks, and multiple cycles may be required before becoming pregnant.
+Each IVF cycle is about two to three weeks.
+A family may need multiple cycles before becoming pregnant.

 Their experiences with veterans’ infertility treatment taught them the importance of mutual support and finding alternative ways to connect as a couple amidst the challenges they faced.